Faro shuffle: Perfect shuffles

 According to Artin's conjecture on primitive roots, it follows that there are infinitely many deck sizes which require the full set of n shuffles.

-The analogous operation to an out shuffle for an infinite sequence is the interleave sequence.
+The analogous operation to an out-shuffle for an infinite sequence is the interleave sequence.

 Example

 For simplicity, we will use a deck of six cards.

-The following shows the order of the deck after each in shuffle of an in-shuffle.
-Notice that a deck of this size returns to its original order after 3 in shuffles.
+The following shows the order of the deck after each in-shuffle.
+A deck of this size returns to its original order after 3 in-shuffles.